 Frosting:

 - Using a butter knife or offset spatula, frost the cooled cake.
-Press chopped walnuts onto the sides of the cake.
-Transfer to the refrigerator for several hours before serving.
+Press chopped walnuts into the frosting, if desired.
+Serve immediately (the frosting will be on the thinner side) or transfer to the refrigerator for several hours and the frosting will firm up.

 Video